quicwg/base-drafts/draft-ietf-quic-tls.md

 the connection either proceeds or terminates with a handshake error.

 The client echoes the cookie extension in a second ClientHello.
-A ClientHello that contains a valid cookie extension will be always be in response to a HelloRetryRequest.
+A ClientHello that contains a valid cookie extension will always be in response to a HelloRetryRequest.
 If address validation was requested by QUIC, then this will include an address validation token.
 TLS makes a second address validation request of QUIC, including the value extracted from the cookie extension.
 In